 Norway is a tiny town located in the state of South Carolina.
 With a population of 280 people and two associated neighborhoods, Norway is the 253rd largest community in South Carolina.

-Norway is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Norway does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Norway with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.09% of adults in Norway have a bachelor's degree or advanced degree.